Senusret III: Tomb at Abydos

-There has been speculation that Senusret was not necessarily buried at his pyramid, but rather in his sophisticated funerary complex in Abydos.
+There has been speculation that Senusret III was not necessarily buried at his pyramid, but rather in his sophisticated funerary complex in Abydos.
 Under this interpretation, his pyramid would be a cenotaph.

-The Mortuary Temple at Abydos is 30m below the surface and extends below for 180m.
+The Mortuary Temple at Abydos is 30 meters below the surface and extends below for 180 meters.
 It is located on the base of high desert cliffs and is focused on a subterranean royal tomb.
 Near the site, there is a town that houses administrators and priests dedicated to the cult of the late king.
 The mountain where the tomb is located was known as "The Mountain of Anubis" and was used as a conceptual link of Senusret and the gods.
 The design of the tomb is likely symbolically representing the descent of the sun into the realm of Osiris.

 Senusret's tomb did not house any funerary goods and was robbed in ancient times, given that tomb robbers dug a tunnel to bypass the blocking system and ripped out the walls of the tomb to find the hidden sarcophagus.
 It's currently believed the plundering occurred at the end of the Thirteenth Dynasty.
 It would later develop into a center for funerary complexes and would include 11 kings whose rules date from the thirteenth century and the Second Intermediate Period.

-The construction dates and inscriptions further suggest a coregency between Senusret III and Amenemhat III, according to Wegner and Dieter Arnold.
+The construction dates and inscriptions further suggest a coregency between Senusret III and Amenemhat III, according to Josef Wegner and Dieter Arnold.
 It shows that the construction of the temple was likely finished during the reign of Amenemhet III rather than he ordered the construction.